-How Long Do You Have to Be Married to Get Alimony in Arizona
+How Long Do You Have to Be Married to Get Spousal Support in Arizona

 In Arizona, the duration of your marriage can have a significant impact on the court’s decision regarding an award of spousal maintenance.
 The impact may affect both the amount of alimony awarded, as well as the number of years alimony will be paid.